 The goal of the core is to provide primary cells and cultured airway epithelial cell preparations from human, mouse and other species for the study of epithelial cells, lung biology and lung diseases.

 The airway epithelial cell core provides investigators with primary culture preparations of human and mouse airway epithelial cells.
-We routinely procure human tissues from lung transplantation donors and explanted lungs and surgical tissues, including those with lung disease.
+We routinely procure human tissues from lung transplantation donors and explanted lungs and surgical tissues, including those with lung disease such as asthma and chronic obstructive pulmonary disease.
 The core can also culture airway cells obtained by lung and nasal brushing or scraping.
 In collaboration with core users, Brody Lab members will establish cultures from mice or materials provided by the core users.
 Core users can be instructed on all methods for culture, manipulation and evaluation of preparations.
 Lead time of one month should be provided to allow for scheduling and the necessary period for cell growth.
 IRB permission may be required for some tissues and studies.